GC-DRI/DRI26/data-literacies.md

 -->

-Broadly, research data can be understood as **materials or information necessary to come to your conclusion** but what these materials and information are depends on your project.
+Broadly, research data can be understood as **materials or information necessary to come to a conclusion** but what these materials and information are depends on your project.
 Projects of often utilize multiple sources of data, which may be collected by the researchers (primary) or alread existing (secondary).
 Project audiences may have different assumptions and expectations about what counts as legitimate or credible data.

 <!--## Being Data